karendeng00/Suicide-Data-Analysis/proposal/proposal.md

 In order to look more into relationships betweeen specific variables, we may need to use the count() function to determine the number of suicides/100k population for a specific variable, instead of looking at 12 variables at once.
-I’ve done this in the code below if we’re interested in exploring more about relationships between location and number of suicides/100k population.
+We’ve done this in the code below if we’re interested in exploring more about relationships between location and number of suicides/100k population.